 If you’ve had issues with disease in your squash plants in the past, you may want to try growing ‘Lioness,’ a hybrid variety with broad disease tolerance.

 The fruits of this productive cultivar are yellow with a greenish tint – even when they are mature.
-They are best picked at 7 inches in length or smaller.
+They are best picked at seven inches in length or smaller.

-Plants have a bushy habit with a 2-3 foot spread, and reach 2-2 1/2 feet tall at maturity.
+Plants have a bushy habit with a two- to three-foot spread, and reach two to two and a half feet tall at maturity.

 ‘Lioness’ is resistant to zucchini yellow mosaic virus, watermelon mosaic virus, papaya ringspot virus, and cucumber mosaic virus.
 Fruit will be ready to harvest in 50 days.